spatialthoughts/qgis-tutorials/source/docs/automating_map_creation.rst

    :align: center

 19. Add another label and enter ``Wetlands Map`` under the :guilabel:`Main properties`.
-Since there is no expression here, this text will remain hte same on all maps.
+Since there is no expression here, this text will remain the same on all maps.

 .. image:: /static/automating_map_creation/images/19.png